Yusuf-M-Mirza/Project-2/README.md

 - If we count only Medium and High reported rates, as well as factor across all 3 working arrangements, Thasos has a company average of 76.5%.
 This proves **Burnout at Thasos is the typical industry-standard** and is not an exclusive issue. **_Accept the null hypothesis_**.

 - Burnout can also be caused by the working arrangement itself.
 GoRemotely.net [states](https://goremotely.net/blog/remote-working-statistics?utm_source=chatgpt.com) that **84% of remote workers work from home**, and a [study](https://assets.eurofound.europa.eu/f/279033/f163d67b7f/ef1658en.pdf?utm_source=chatgpt.com) conducted by Eurofound explained how working from home erodes work-home boundaries, leaving employees unable to properly compartmentalise.

-- Tackling this issue involves Thasos limiting the number of future job postings that offer a Remote working option, as well as offering current Remote work employees the chance to work from the company office space; a [study](https://www.hcamag.com/asia/specialisation/benefits/is-hybrid-work-the-answer-to-widespread-burnout/493331?utm_source=chatgpt.com) by HCAMag showed **75% of employees showed a significant reduction in burnout symptoms**.
-Since (Figure 3), there is no statistical difference in Burnout between Onsite and Hybrid working, switching Remote workers to Hybrid will yield similar results, whilst also being a far more adaptable change.

 ### Physical Illness
 - **H₀: _"Working at Thasos does not contribute towards the development of physical illness."_**